Science Behind Hypnosis

 Hypnosis is one of the most researched subjects.
 There’s over 100,000 researches done on the subconscious mind.
 And as you see, it has a tracked history.

-In 1958 the American Medical Association defined Hypnosis as everything that bypasses the critical factor of the conscious mind.
+In 1958 the American Medical Association defined hypnosis as everything that bypasses the critical factor of the conscious mind.

 American Psychotherapy & Medical Hypnosis Association Cochrane Review Abstracts, Oxford, 1999 reports: